PURCHASE TICKETS

 1935 – 1951

 Annual attendance stabilized at approximately 250,000 per year from 1935 until 1942; it dropped to 177,000 and remained under 200,000 throughout World War II; attendance then returned to prewar levels until 1951.
 Maude Bennot was the museum’s director from 1937 to 1945, possibly the first woman in the world to lead a major science museum.
 Although she did the work of a director during that time—and was, after Philip Fox, arguably the most qualified person in the country to run a planetarium—the Chicago Park District never recognized Bennot as such.
-Her official title was “acting director” until the Park District fired her in 1945, reportedly to replace her with a man.
-F. Wagner Schlesinger became the Adler’s director in 1945.
+Her official title was “acting director” until the Park District fired her in 1945, reportedly to replace her with a man, F. Wagner Schlesinger, who became Adler’s director in 1945.

 MID-1950s